 The Akpo field is located offshore Nigeria in OML 130, approximately 200 km from Port Harcourt, in water depths between 1,100 and 1,300 m.
 The field is operated by Total.
 Akpo was discovered by well Akpo-1 in 2000 and was appraised from 2000 to 2002.
-Akpo contains a critical fluid that has also been described as condensate or light oil with an original GOR of approximately 3,500 scf/bbl.
+Akpo contains a critical fluid that can also be described as condensate or light oil with an original GOR of approximately 3,500 scf/ bbl.
 There is a significant variation of fluid properties with depth, without sharp gas-oil contacts.
-Commerciality was declared in 2005 and the field has been developed via sub-sea wells with four production flowline loops tied back to a FPS0 through steel catenary risers.
+Commerciality was declared in 2005 and the field has been developed via sub-sea wells with four production flowline loops tied back to a FPSO through steel catenary risers.
 Production commenced in March 2009 and plateau oil production of approximately 180,000 bopd (gross) was attained in 2010.
 Pressure maintenance at or near initial pressures is required and is provided by both water injection and gas injection.
 Part of the produced gas is re-injected for pressure maintenance and the remaining part is transported via an export line to the Nigeria LNG plant (NLNG) via the Amenam field.
-At December 2020 there were 48 wells connected with 27 producers, 19 water injectors and 2 gas injectors.
-Additional infill production wells, AU4-P4 and DP-5 are planned to be drilled in 2021 and 2022, respectively.
+At December 2021 there were 48 wells connected with 28 producers, 18 water injectors and 2 gas injectors.
+An additional infill production well DP-5 is planned to be drilled in 2023, following the infill well AU4-P4 which commenced production in late 2021.
+The AU4-P4 well used the slot of another well that is not currently producing.
 Two oil production wells and one gas injection well will be drilled in the Akpo West field in 2022 and 2023.
-Further infill targets are being evaluated but have not been included as reserves or Contingent Resources.
-At the end of 2020 the field was producing 100,000 stb/d at 35% water-cut.
-The cumulative oil production to 31st December 2020 was 579 MMstb.
+Further opportunities are being evaluated and have been included as Contingent Resources including gas blowdown of the D reservoir and miscible gas injection in 3 existing wells.
+At the end of 2021, the field was producing approximately 85,000 stb/d at 43% water-cut.
+The cumulative oil production to 31 December 2021 was 610 MMstb.
+Cumulative gas production to 31 December 2021 was 2.30 Tscf, cumulative injection 0.83 Tscf and cumulative gas export was 1.34 Tscf.